-For DRAM, the main goal is to continue to scale the footprint of the 1T-1C cell, to the practical limit of 4F2.
-The issues are vertical transistor structures, high-κ dielectrics to improve the capacitance density, while keeping the leakage low.
+For DRAM, the main goal is to continue scaling the footprint of the 1T-1C cell, to the practical limit of 4F2.
+The challenges are vertical transistor structures, high- κ dielectrics to improve the capacitance density, while keeping the leakage low.
 In general, technical requirements for DRAMs become more difficult with scaling.
-In the past several of years, DRAM was introduced with many new technologies (e.g., 193 nm argon fluoride (ArF) immersion high-NA lithography with double patterning technology, improved cell FET technology including fin type transistor[32]-[34], buried word line/cell FET technology[35] and so on).
-Due to new technologies, DRAM will continue to scale with 2-3 year cycle and 20 nm half-pitch (HP), minimum feature size, DRAM will be available by 2018.
+In the past several years, DRAM was introduced with many new technologies (e.g., 193 nm argon fluoride (ArF) immersion high-NA lithography with double patterning technology, improved cell FET technology including fin type transistor [35]-[37], buried word line/cell FET technology [38] and so on).

 Since the DRAM storage capacitor gets physically smaller with scaling, the equivalent oxide thickness (EOT) must scale down sharply to maintain adequate storage capacitance.
 To scale the EOT, dielectric materials having high relative dielectric constant (κ) will be needed.
-Therefore, metal-insulator-metal (MIM) capacitors have been adopted using high- κ (ZrO2/Al2O/ZrO2)[36] as the capacitor of DRAMs having the ground rules between 48nm and 30nm half-pitch.
-And this material evolution and improvement are continued until 20 nm HP and ultra high- κ (perovskite κ > 50 ~ 100) material are released.
+Therefore, metal-insulator-metal (MIM) capacitors have been adopted using high- κ (ZrO2/Al2O/ZrO2) [39] as the capacitor of DRAMs having the ground rules between 48nm and 30nm half-pitch.
+And this material evolution and improvement are continued until 20 nm HP and ultra high- κ (perovskite $\kappa > 50 \sim 100$) material are released.
 Also, the physical thickness of the high- κ insulator should be scaled down to fit the minimum feature size.
 Due to that, capacitor 3-D structure will be changed from cylinder to pillar shape.

 On the other hand, with the scaling of peripheral CMOS devices, a low-temperature process flow is required for process steps after formation of these devices.
 This is a challenge for DRAM cell processes that are typically constructed after the CMOS devices are formed, and therefore are limited to low-temperature processing.
 The DRAM peripheral device requirement can relax Ioff but demands more Ion of low standby power (LSTP) devices.
-But, in the future, high-κ metal gate will be needed for sustaining the performance[37].
+But, in the future, high- κ metal gate will be needed for sustaining the performance [40].